webix-hub/docs/data/datatable/events_handling.md

 ---------------------------------

 Inside the event handler you can refer to the holder component through keyword **this**. </br>
-Besides, most event handlers get incoming argument(s), like the **id** of DataTable's row (see api/refs/ui.datatable.md to know exactly what arguments are passed inside event handler).
+Besides, most event handlers get incoming argument(s), like the **id** of a DataTable row (see api/refs/ui.datatable.md to know exactly what arguments are passed inside event handler).

-Btw, using the **id** of a sub-element you can access a data item associated with it and all its properties, even if they were not used to draw the element.
+By the way, using the **id** of a sub-element you can access a data item associated with it and all its properties, even if they were not used to draw the element.
 For example:

 {{snippet
 Referring within the event handler